-For many people, scars fade away on their own.
-But for others, the scars may be prominent and make them self-conscious.
-In this article, we explore all about scar tissue – from its formation to its effects.
-Keep reading if you are interested in learning about how to get rid of scar tissue!
+Scars fade away on their own for most people.
+But for some, the scars may last long and make you feel self-conscious.
+This article will go through all there is to know about scar tissue, from its formation to its consequences.
+If you want to know how to get rid of scar tissue, keep reading!

 In This Article